naringas/blog/_drafts/2021_-03-15-Modal-logics.md

 But there's so much more.
 When one goes on to study how logic itself is made one learns about _metalogical_ concepts such as the syntax and the semantics of a logic.

 All this gets complicated because we use logical reasoning to study logic.
 We are studing that which we use to study!
-This feels to me like investigating how bicycles work by focusing on your bike while you are riding it.
-The complexity arises from looking at your bike instead of at the road while you're cycling.
+This feels to me like investigating how bicycles work by tweaking and messing with your bike while you are riding it.
+The complexity is akin to the complications of looking at your bike instead of at the road while you're cycling.

 <!--more-->

 # Introduction

 Logic is an old subject.
-It's probably even older than Aristotle who studied it quite a lot and is known for making the first formal (i.e. written) attempts at describing what it is and how it works.
+Its invention is widely attributed to Aristotle who studied it quite a lot and is known for making the first formalized (i.e. written) attempts at describing what it is and how it works.
-But many others have contributed to its study, mostly philosophers until some time in the 17th century Leibniz started with an even more rigorous (i.e. mathematical) study of logic.

-But that happened some 300 of years ago and there have been many technological breakthroughs since then.
+As logic is the study of reason, the subject is always within reach of anyone able to reason; And indeed, many others thinkers besides the ancient greeks have studied logic.

+But there's a sublte difference between the capacity for reasoning and the long historical accumulation of thoughts about reasoning (a.k.a the academic discipline of logic).

+Beyond (more recently than) the most famous (and by this point commonly known) thinkers to have contributed to logic (e.g. Aristotle, Liebniz, Giuseppe Peano).
+There are more recent thinkers such as George Boole (19th century) whose name has become synonimous with anything either true or false (and not both).
+The more recent the contribution the lesser known they are.

+Logic explodes in importance with the advent of the computer age.
+Since the 20th century, thinkers such as Alan Turing, Alonzo Church, John von Neumann set the stage for the development of computing.
+But other less famous (due to more focused contributions) thinkers whose work I consider important are Alfred Tarski, Emil Post, Saul Kripke, Gerard Gentzen.
+And even more recently Brouwer, Heyting, Kolmogorov.

 Automatic logic is very useful because it enables one to be right (correct) without really knowing much about that which one is reasoning about.
 This is very helpful in computing becuse this way we know how to make programs such that when given a truthful (or valid) input will produce truthful outputs.
 In this way logic is the study of truthfulness preserving tranfsormations.
-And computing is all about devices which perform such transormations on their own withouth needing a full-blown awareness about their work.
+And computing is all about devices which perform such transformations on their own while foregoing a full understanding of what they're doing.

 It's quite noteworthy that most logic doesn't ever define what truth really is.
 In my opinion this part of why it's so useful; it's not about finding truth as much as it's about not losing it.

 # From logic to logic**s**